 There are nights when you seem to wake up in the middle of a dream.
 Maybe your alarm clock is part of the dream.
 Or, you wake up and have to take a moment to realize you’re not in your dream world!
 Other nights, you wake up and can’t remember if you had any dreams at all!

 Why does this happen?
-Sleep experts believe it is because we may wake up during the different stage of sleep.
+Sleep experts believe it is because we may wake up during different stages of sleep.
 We cycle from light sleep to deep sleep to REM sleep to deep sleep to light sleep many times during the night.
 In a perfect world, we would gently ease our way from the lightest stage of sleep to wakefulness.
 When this happens, we are less likely to remember our dreams.
 Too much time has passed since the dream occurred, and our minds have simply forgotten the dream.

 If you do wake up and remember your dream, it is likely you were in REM sleep at the time you woke up.
 This isn’t bad!
 It’s not always easy to time our alarm clocks to our sleep cycles, and we have to get up to go to work or school at some point.
 Plus, it can be fun to remember our dreams.